 Forecasting your pension

-It's a good idea to check to see how much pension you'll receive on retirement so that you can take action now if you think you won't have enough to live on.
-You can do this by getting a statement of what your State Pension or other pensions will pay.
+It's important to check to see how much pension you'll receive on retirement.
+You can do this by getting a statement for your State Pension or forecasts for any personal or stakeholder pensions you own.

 Getting a personal or workplace pension statement